Why We Left

 Marcus Rediker, author of The Amistad Rebellion: An Atlantic Odyssey of Slavery and Freedom

-Joanna Brooks’s ancestors were among the earliest waves of emigrants to leave England for North America.
-They lived hardscrabble lives for generations, eking out subsistence in one place after another as they moved forever westward in search of a new life.
-Why, Brooks wondered, did her people and countless other poor English subjects abandon their homeland to settle for such unremitting hardship?
-The question leads her on a journey into a largely obscured dimension of American history.
+Joanna Brooks’s ancestors were among the early waves of emigrants to leave England for North America.
+For generations, they lived hardscrabble lives, eking out subsistence in one place after another as they continually moved west in search of a better life.
+Why, Brooks wondered, did her people and countless other poor English subjects abandon their homeland for such unremitting hardship?
+The question leads her on a journey through an obscure dimension of American history.

 Why We Left draws creatively on early folk ballads of England and America to make a surprising, bold, and altogether brilliant contribution to our understanding of why people crossed the Atlantic to live in a strange new world.
 Haunting voices sing to us across the centuries a rich and disturbing ‘history from below.’